Skip to main content

 Project Overview

-As of January 2024, construction is expected in Fall 2026.
+As of January 2024, construction is expected in early 2027.
 Scoping was completed in October 2022 and Final Design started in February 2023.

 Project Information